aspendlove/Sinker/README.md

 **Be sure to read all the messages in the install script, they contain important information**

-**After it is fully installed you can delete the Sinker folder in Downloads.**
+**After it is fully installed you can delete the Sinker or Sinker-master folder (depending which way you downloaded it) in Downloads.**

 ---